Your cart is empty.

 "The history of Black jazz in Pittsburgh has been long overdue for a detailed treatment.
 Concentrating on the Hill District and the musicians, music fans, and economy that supported the scene until its demise, Jazz in the Hill makes a valuable start toward reviving this history."

-- Aaron Johnson, associate professor and interim director of Jazz Studies, University of Pittsburgh
+- Aaron Johnson, associate professor and interim director of the Jazz Studies Program at the University of Pittsburgh